 Click here for more information regarding DA hiring.

-The Career Service Office subscribes annually to the Government Honors & Internship Handbook which is published by University of Arizona School of Law.
+The Career Service Office subscribes annually to the Government Honors & Internship Handbook which is published by Arizona Handbooks, L.L.C.
 The Handbook includes detailed information on over 100 federal, state, and local government honors programs (legal internships - both paid and unpaid).
 In addition, there are entry-level attorney positions which you may apply for through the Honor's Program.

 Public Policy Handbook

 Many career opportunities available in the public policy arena.
-The Public Policy Handbook is still growing, and currently contains information about 231 employers who are offering 256 internship and 39 fellowship programs.
-In addition to opportunities in the DC area and New York City (where a majority of public policy organizations are headquartered), it now includes 25 other states.
-The federal government is the nation's largest employer, with more than 1.67 million full-time, permanent workers (excluding the U.S. Postal Service).
+The Public Policy Handbook is still growing and currently contains information about hundreds of employers who are offering internship and fellowship programs.
+In addition to opportunities in the DC area and New York City (where a majority of public policy organizations are headquartered), it now includes many states.
+The federal government is the nation's largest employer, with more than one million full-time, permanent workers (excluding the U.S. Postal Service).

 Public Policy Career & Scholarship Database